Africave-Team/kippa-senior-flutter-developer-technical-test/README.md

-  Please do not hesistate to reach out to jephtah@kippa.africa if you have any questions or doubts to clear.
+  Please do not hesitate to reach out to jephtah@kippa.africa if you have any questions or doubts to clear.

   Goodluck Soldier🚀